paulvanderlaken/dpg-dataday-sql/README.md

 * Done with one path?
 Switch it up and keep learning.

 > **No pressure to finish everything.
 Focus on quality over quantity.**

 ---

+Excellent direction — here's the updated `## 🧵 Case-Driven Learning Paths` section, now organized by track and tiered by level.
+This format mirrors your workshop structure and enhances clarity for learners navigating the repo.

+---

+## 🧵 Case-Driven Learning Paths

+This workshop includes four distinct tracks, each with **progressive narrative cases** designed to simulate real-world analytics and engineering workflows.
+Each arc builds from a realistic business scenario and layers complexity through multiple exercises.

+### 🕵️ SQL Detective Track

+#### **Level 1+2: Sourcing Clues from the Data** (ex60–ex64)

+> **A sales anomaly has surfaced.**
+> As a data detective, you’re tasked with investigating inconsistencies in ordering behavior, supplier patterns, and missing links between countries.

+You’ll work through progressively harder analytical joins, anti-joins, group checks, and matching logic — all framed as a business investigation.

+🔍 Output: Mismatch tables, filtered diagnostics, investigative joins

+---

+### 🛠️ Query Optimizer Track

+#### **Level 1+2: Code Cleanup Mission**

+> **You’re the new engineer on the analytics team.**
+> Your first task: refactor a pile of slow, unoptimized legacy queries that are wasting compute and confusing your teammates.

+Each assignment gives you an inefficient query that technically “works” — but performs poorly.
+You’ll diagnose bottlenecks and rewrite smarter versions using best practices.

+⚙️ Output: Clean, performant queries — and performance reflection on row scan savings

+---

+### 🧠 Business Strategist Track

+#### **Level 1: Momentum Matters**

+> **The Strategy Director needs your help.**
+> You’ve been asked to identify TPCH’s strongest growth signals — and its hidden risks — across time, product lines, and customer segments.

+You’ll start by confirming which years are complete and safe for trend analysis, then build toward uncovering concentration risks and segment-level momentum.
+This arc builds critical business awareness and time-series fluency.

+🔍 Output: Mismatch tables, filtered diagnostics, investigative joins

+---

+#### **Level 2: Margin Matters**

+> **The CFO is concerned.**
+> Revenue is up — but are we actually making money?
+You’re asked to assess profitability at every level: product, supplier, and region.

+You’ll trace margin performance across parts and suppliers, visualize strategic quadrants of high-volume vs. high-margin items, and even compute correlation coefficients and their statistical significance.

+📊 Output: Strategic quadrant maps, profit-risk matrices, correlation diagnostics

+---

+Each track’s case arc is optional — but highly recommended for learners who want to **think like problem-solvers, engineers, or analysts**, not just query writers.

+---